What’s best for employee engagement when finances are tight? In summary:

 Rising business costs pose something of a dilemma for employers.
 On the one hand, many will have to keep a close eye on operating overheads.
 But equally, they need to make sure they retain and continue to engage the talented people who will help their business thrive and grow.

-Even when the financial chips are down, people still need to be well rewarded.
+People need to be well rewarded, even when finances are tight.
 Our recent in-depth survey on company culture discovered employees believe that a good rewards or recognition strategy is something that can improve and sustain the culture of a business.

 So, what can employers do to maintain employee engagement that can support a positive culture, and keep people willing and enthusiastic if they can’t reward their efforts by putting more cash in their pockets?